 Driver's education is the process by which high school students can get a learner's permit, the first step to getting a license.
 Students must be 14 and half to participate in the DE course.
-SA students complete the classroom and driving portion of Driver's Education through schools in the Rowan-Salisbury System.
-We will assist you in enrolling when your age permits.
+SA students complete the classroom and driving portion of Driver's Education through schools in the Rowan-Salisbury System or a private company.

-Students receive a completion document for the course through RSS and request a certificate of eligibility from SA, both of which they take to the DMV to get their permit.
+Students receive a completion document for the course through the course provider and request a certificate of eligibility from SA, both of which they take to the DMV to get their permit.
 Students have 30 days from the receipt of the certificate of eligibility to get a permit.